 On a crowded holiday park, you sometimes get a voltage drop on mains hook-ups.
 A supply as low as 190V will affect refrigerator operation.
 If cooling is disappointing on mains, reverting to gas operation may improve performance.
 This also applies abroad, since electrical regulations may be different to those in the UK and the supply voltage may be considerably lower than 230V.

 Caravan refrigerators can be operated on both types of LPG but it is important that the gas pressure shown on the data plate corresponds with your gas regulator.

 Because of safety risks, it is strongly recommended that you do not operate on bottled gas whilst on tow.
 A naked flame is prohibited at petrol stations, motorway service areas and in most tunnels.

-Crossings of an hour or two, the contents should remain adequately cool until you are able to re-connect, provided the refrigerator was pre-cooled sufficiently beforehand.
+Overseas ferry crossings of an hour or two, the contents should remain adequately cool until you are able to re-connect, provided the refrigerator was pre-cooled sufficiently beforehand.
 For longer crossings, this is not practicable, and it is best to purchase fresh produce on arrival at your holiday destination.

 You can, however, pre-freeze items for consumption within a couple of days at your destination.
 A well-packed fridge with no air spaces will keep items frozen from at least 12 hours – depending on the ambient temperature outside.

 Cooked meals and staples like bread and milk are ideal for freezing and will keep the fridge compartment well chilled while slowly defrosting for use at your destination.
 Fill the fridge to capacity, if possible, and avoid opening the door.